Tips for supporting a newly arrived family to access volunteer or employment opportunities

 - Remember that all progress toward the end goal of employment is empowering.
 If the person you support is interested in working in hospitality, many training providers are able to carry out online training courses in languages other than English – certification is always going to help toward employment.
 Many training courses will have a charge, explore funding opportunities that may be available

 - Revisit the Employment section of the Welcome to the UK booklet that the family should have been given on arrival.
 This covers not only ways to find a job, but also the rights and legal side of employment.

 - Learning English will open up more avenues to employment for newly arrived families.
 Consider providing informal ESOL opportunities which are focussed on employment goals, using the language that will be in that place of work.

-Whilst it may be a cliché, it is true that we’re all living in extraordinary times; whilst it’s important to manage expectations around employment, it’s also important for you to be kind to yourselves.
+Whilst it’s important to manage expectations around employment, it’s also important for you to be kind to yourselves.
 Community Sponsorship Groups cannot magically conjure up a job opportunity, and the family member you support is already going through a huge amount of changes which may make employment slightly lower on their list of priorities to say, learning English or settling into a new area.